Calendar

 Great Vow Zen Monastery

+The retreat hut is available only to those who have already participated in a weekend retreat or longer here at the monastery.
 The monastery retreat cabin rests on the edge of our 23 acres of forest.
 Though, just a short walk to the monastery buildings, it has a feeling of a forest hermitage.
 Equipped with running water, electricity, a small kitchenette with electric stovetop and small refrigerator and a compost toilet it is an ideal location for doing short solo retreat practice.
-You will have access to our forest trail system, beautiful meadows and gardens, as well as the privacy for solo meditation and dharma study.
-The intention of the retreat hut is to provide practice support for those looking to deepen…
+You will have access to our forest trail system, beautiful meadows and gardens, as well as the privacy…

 December Sesshin – Rohatsu

-With Jan Chozen Bays, Roshi, Hogen Bays, Roshi and Larry Fuho Trussell
+With Hogen Bays, Roshi, Larry Fuho Trussell and Myoyu Haley Voekel

 Great Vow Zen Monastery or Online

-We are currently at-capacity for in-person attendance.
-Please email the registrar (registrar@zendust.org) with any questions or to join the waitlist.
-If you are a long time sangha member (10 years +), please do reach out about attending.
-Registration for Zoom attendance is open.
+The current option is to sign up for the Waitlist.
+We will contact you with more information once you have joined the waitlist.
 The light of the Buddha's awakening has not dimmed.
 This very moment, alive, awake and luminous.
 Each year people from all over the world gather to celebrate, to sit in stillness and to be nourished by this truth.
 All over the world people join in the ritual of Rohatsu sesshin.
-This sesshin is the culmination of…
+This sesshin is the culmination of a year of practice and is also the culmination of our fall Ango practice period.
+At many centers and monasteries, this…

 Beginner’s Mind Weekend Meditation Retreat